Messerschmidt History, Family Crest & Coats of Arms

 The origins the old family name Messerschmidt can be found within medieval Austria.
 While the patronymic and metronymic surnames, which are derived from the name of the father and mother respectively, are the most common form of a hereditary surname in Germany, occupational surnames also emerged during the late Middle Ages.
 Many people, such as the Messerschmidt family, adopted the name of their occupation as their surname.
 However, an occupational name did not become a hereditary surname until the office or type of employment became hereditary.
 The surname Messerschmidt was an occupational name for a knife maker.
 Further research revealed that the name is derived from the Old German word messer, meaning knife, and is often attached to the word schmidt, meaning smith or craftsman.

 The surname Messerschmidt was first found in Austria, where this family became a prominent contributor to the development of the district from ancient times.
 Chronicles first mention Niklaus Messer of Freiburg in 1369, Peter Messersmidel of Iglau in 1385, and Johann Melczer der Messer of Breslau in 1370.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.

-Important Dates for the Messerschmidt family
+Early History of the Messerschmidt family

 This web page shows only a small excerpt of our Messerschmidt research.
 Another 130 words (9 lines of text) covering the years 1835, 1685, 1735 and 1835 are included under the topic Early Messerschmidt History in all our PDF Extended History products and printed products wherever possible.